 Physical and Environmental Health at School

-An elective group of third, fourth and fifth graders created a plan to help reduce bullying at their school.
+A group of third, fourth and fifth graders in Park Slope, Brooklyn decided to help prevent bullying at their school.
 Through a student survey, they found out that, as in most schools, bullying was taking place in the hallways and during lunch and recess when classroom teachers were not around.
 They asked the school administration for permission to organize a “Bully Patrol” through which students would be deputized to intervene when they observed bullying.
 They also created an education campaign to help students better understand what behavior constitutes bullying.

 INCREASED PHYSICAL ACTIVITY AT SCHOOL

 Second graders in downtown Brooklyn advocated for increased physical activity during the school day.
-They developed a presentation for the school administration based on their research on the physical, emotional, and academic benefits of physical activity, as well as the school-wide student demand reflected by their petition drive.
+They developed a presentation for the school administration based on the research they collected about the physical, emotional, and academic benefits of physical activity, as well as the school-wide student demand reflected by their petition drive.